The following are the financial terms by which New Reflections Counseling (NRC) agrees to provide services.

 Sliding Scale Fee

-NRC wants our services to be accessible to those who need help.
-NRC provides a sliding scale fee (SSF) for those who demonstrate they can’t pay the standard fee.
+NRC provides an optional sliding scale fee (SSF) for those with income below $150,000 per year.
+If your income is below $75,000 per year, you might be eligible for a further discount.
+To be fair to everyone, the discount amount is predetermined and non-negotiable.
 NRC determines the SSF by the client’s total household income before taxes.
 Total income includes all forms of income and assistance (financial, retirement, housing, interest, alimony, etc.).
 For relationship counseling, when unmarried clients are living separately, NRC determines the SSF by whoever has the highest income.
-NRC reserves the right to charge a fee, higher or lower, depending on the client’s ability to pay.
 The client is responsible for notifying NRC of any permanent changes in income.
-The sliding scale does not apply when a client is attending counseling for legal reasons.
+The sliding scale doesn’t apply when a client is attending counseling for legal reasons.

 Payment is Due at the Time of Service